-A narrow strip or plate of steel, sometimes used in armour to provide articulation.
+A narrow strip or plate of steel, sometimes used in armor to provide articulation.

 A support for the lance when couched; it was bolted to the right side of the breastplate and was often hinged.

 Copper alloy of varying formulation.
 Modern brass and bronze would be considered latten in the Middle Ages.
-Latten was often used in the decoration of arms and armour.
+Latten was often used in the decoration of arms and armor.

 A flexible defense of interlinked and riveted rings of metal; its origin appears to be Celtic.
 In most European cases, each link passes through four others and the garment is shaped through the addition or subtraction of rings in appropriate places.